 Sources of information about the country, group responsible

 Some families wish to learn more about where their loved one is being held, the group suspected of holding them, and the wider political and criminal factors at play.
 You might have questions about why this has happened, why your loved one, why now, and for what purpose.
 This is understandable.
 The government can help you to access their experts on the group or region.
-Hostage UK can also help you to find people who can offer information to help you answer these questions, such as academics.
+Hostage UK can also help you to find people who can offer information to help you answer these questions.